dkassab/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 gcloud config set project [PROJECT_ID]
 ```

-Set default zone in Google Cloud for the workshop
+Set default zone in Google Cloud for the workshop.
+Your zone might be different than the command below based on your location.

 ```
 gcloud config set compute/zone us-east1-c